(Download by clicking on pdf button at end.)

 No gain, or very little gain.

-To put it simply, the backyard ecosystem includes deadly windows, as well as (we hope) very beneficial native plants.
-We must deliver the message that we have to do both – start by preventing window strike deaths and also plant native vegetation.
+To put it simply, the backyard ecosystem includes deadly windows and cats, as well as (we hope) very beneficial native plants.
+We must deliver the message that we have to do both – start by preventing window strike deaths and cat predation and then also plant native vegetation.

 Preventing window strikes cannot be one more item on a list of “good things to do in your yard.”
 We must do both or our efforts to maintain bird populations by increasing our native plantings will fail, at worst, or at best make little difference.